ATI-Wuhan/WhatieSDKDemo_Android_with_Tuya/README.md

 ### 7.1 Add a timer
 Set a timer to operate the device on some specifical time.Your operation on the device will take effect once the time of the timer arrives.

+**Important Note:**
-**Important Note:** loops: @“0000000”, each bit, 0: off, 1: on, representing from left to right: Sunday Saturday Friday Thursday Wednesday Tuesday Monday.
+1.loops: @“0000000”, each bit, 0: off, 1: on, representing from left to right: Sunday Saturday Friday Thursday Wednesday Tuesday Monday.
+2.The timer setting is successful only when <font color=#ff0000>MqttSetTimerSuccessEvent</font> is received, as well as editing.
+3.The category string of a timer supports up to <font color=#ff0000>20</font> letters.
+4.If there are two timers contain the same trigger time, the setting will not succeed.

 ```java